 I love the adventure and challenge of traveling- not because it is new but because other countries and cultures have something to offer and appreciate.
 So I stayed in Osaka, Japan for six weeks one summer, lived in Florence, Italy for a full year, traveled around some places in Europe during that year, and love getting around the US.
 Thus, I also love the adventure and challenge of food.
-I love pho, gnocchi, risotto, sushi, tamales, lots of spice, using chopsticks, lamb, goat, all styles of wine, local beers, crawfish, gumbo, beef ribs, pork belly, and just about everything else except for mint and coffee (of all the things!).
+I love pho, gnocchi, risotto, sushi, tamales, lots of spice, using chopsticks, lamb, goat, all styles of wine, local beers, crawfish, gumbo, beef ribs, pork belly, and just about everything else except for artificial mint (of all the things!).

 I love the adventure and challenge of cooking.
 I didn’t start until Abilene, but I have loved trying everything.
 I cook all styles and like trying any recipe that comes my way.
 I have an Italian cookbook that is tremendous, get the Cuisine at Home magazine, and collect all the recipes I can find.
 Any way I can, I want to learn to cook.

 Learning is a part of me.
 I have a Bucket List filled with goals of learning.
 I love languages, and want to learn Spanish soon.
 I want to learn how to play the guitar and piano.
 I want to learn how to fly a small airplane and ride a motorcycle.
 I want to learn to surf (if only to know how if I can’t actually do it well) and ski.
 Yes, I love to learn…anything.
 Even the game of Bridge!
 Anything that is, that will connect me with other people.

-Mostly, I want to learn how to be a better, more faith filled, more loving husband and father.
-I am always striving in those relationships because God desires to show me the beauty there.
+Mostly, I want to learn how to be a better, more faith filled, more loving father.
+I am always striving in this relationship because God desires to show me the beauty there.
 May God help me to learn in everything and see beauty there.
 And while I develop as a father, may God help prepare me to find beauty in another beautiful God loving woman, who will bring companionship, partnership, joy, and a loyal love for me and my son.